-Lake Land College Board Policy 11.07 – Drug-Free Workplace provides information regarding standards of conduct expected for employees related to alcohol and drugs in the workplace.
-Employees who violate any aspect of this policy will be subject to disciplinary action up to and including discharge and referral for prosecution.
+Lake Land College Board Policies 11.07 – Drug-Free Workplace, 11.12 – Alcohol and Drugs and 09.09 – Smoking and the Use of Tobacco Products provide information regarding standards of conduct expected for employees related to alcohol, drugs and tobacco in the workplace.
+Employees who violate any aspect of these policies will be subject to disciplinary action up to and including discharge and referral for prosecution.

 Lake Land College strongly encourages students and staff members to voluntarily obtain assistance for dependency or abuse problems before such behavior results in disciplinary or legal action.